iron-fish/website/blog/2023-04-04-GPU-miner-contest.md

 ## Eligibility

--   This contest is void where prohibited.
-It is not open to residents of countries on the OFAC sanctions list or those from regions as specified in the Exclusions section of the [contest terms and conditions](https://drive.google.com/file/d/1WBSBAzHQiD4rhnxBX4NqSmLqiAYczGfb/view?usp=sharing).
+-   This competition is void where prohibited.
+It is not open to residents of countries on the OFAC sanctions list or those from regions as specified in the Exclusions section of the [competition terms and conditions](https://drive.google.com/file/d/1WBSBAzHQiD4rhnxBX4NqSmLqiAYczGfb/view?usp=sharing).
--   Contest winners must be 18 or older and be able to pass KYC.
-We strongly recommend that all contest entrants verify that they meet KYC requirements before entering the contest.
+-   Competition winners must be 18 or older and be able to pass KYC.
+We strongly recommend that all entrants verify that they meet KYC requirements before entering the competition.
 -   Both individuals and teams may enter.
 Teams must designate one person (“Team Leader”) as representative.
 Any prize awarded to a Team will be presented to the Team Leader, who must pass KYC if selected as a winner.

-## Contest prizes
+## Competition prizes

 **Cash prizes**
 The top three winners will receive the following in $USD: